 This article presents a quarterly round-up of the latest trends in the power industry regarding digitalization.
 It provides an overview of recent developments in digitalization-related deals, talent acquisition, and patent filings within the power industry.

 Diverse applications of digitalization in power industry

-The industry experienced a 25% decline in the number of digitalization-related patent applications in Q2 2023 compared with the previous quarter.
-On an annual basis, the number of digitalization-related patent applications in the power industry witnessed a rise of 70% compared with Q2 2022.
+The industry experienced a 44% decline in the number of digitalization-related patent applications in Q3 2023 compared with the previous quarter.
+On an annual basis, the number of digitalization-related patent applications in the power industry witnessed a drop of 33% compared with Q3 2022.

 Strategic deal trends in digitalization in power industry

 Power companies are not only focusing on innovation to enhance their patent portfolios but are also making strategic investments in digitalization.
 These investments aim to secure lucrative deals with partners and position themselves at the forefront of industry advancements.
 Some of the recent deals underscore the importance of digitalization in the power industry.